Nick Phipps (rugby union): International career

 His grandfather and great uncle, both called Jim, played for the Wallabies.
 Following the rich family culture within rugby Phipps made his international debut playing for Australia in the 2009 IRB Sevens World Series.

 Phipps played in the Australian Sevens at the 2010 Commonwealth Games, in Delhi.
 He scored a try and kicked eight conversions in his Games' debut.
 Australia went on to win Silver, losing the final to New Zealand.

 In late 2010 Phipps toured with the Wallabies, and was named on the bench against the Leicester Tigers.
 In August 2011 Phipps became one of three halfbacks selected for the Wallabies in the 2011 Rugby World Cup.
 Phipps played 26 minutes for the Wallabies against Russia.
 He was one of three Rebels to play in the tournament, the others being new signings James O'Connor and Kurtley Beale.
 He has continued his international career playing and appearing in the bench frequently since his debut in the green and gold.

 After almost two years since Phipps started for the Wallabies on home soil, he was chosen for his 29th start in a Wallabies jersey in the third deciding test against Ireland.

-As at 30 June 2018 Phipps has played in 64 Tests for the Wallabies since debuting at the 2011 World Cup in New Zealand.